Georgian Dream: First term: coalition rule (2012–2016)

 On 25 October 2012, Ivanishvili was elected as the prime minister of Georgia.
 He had requested Saakashvili to step down as president, but the latter decided to complete his final term, which meant an uneasy political cohabitation throughout 2013.
 The new government introduced the State Universal Healthcare Program, making emergency surgeries and childbirth free of charge, increased welfare spending, and initiated reforms on self-governance, law enforcement agencies, and agriculture.
 Georgian Dream additionally began to persecute former government and opposition officials on charges of corruption, abuse of power, and torture.

-In October 2013, Georgian Dream nominated candidate Giorgi Margvelashvili won the presidential election in the first round with 61.1% of the vote.
-Saakashvili soon left the country amid threats that too would be persecuted.
+In October 2013, Georgian Dream nominated candidate, a Sartre scholar, Giorgi Margvelashvili won the presidential election in the first round with 61.1% of the vote.
+Saakashvili soon left the country amid threats that he too would be persecuted.
 Having looked over the transfer of power, Ivanishvili stepped down as prime minister, formally quitting the political arena, while running the government from behind the scenes.